 What Not to Cut Back This Fall

-Nothing says fall is fully here like realizing that mornings start with a frosty car and cranking the heat to get the windows clear.
-Unfortunately for your plants, there’s no heater to keep them warm, and right about now, some of your plants are probably looking pretty sad.
+Fall is here which means cool weather and frosty mornings are headed our way.
+Unfortunately for your plants, there’s no heater or jacket that can help keep them warm, and as a result, some of your plants will begin to look a little sad once temperatures start to drop.
 If you’re like many gardeners, that means it’s time to hack everything back!
 Well…maybe not.
-If you have any of these plants listed below, you’ll want to avoid cutting them to the ground this fall, or in some cases, cutting them back at all.
+If you have any of these plants listed below, you’ll want to avoid cutting them to the ground later this fall, or in some cases, cutting them back at all.

-- Azaleas prune after flower and before the fourth of July.
+- Azaleas: prune these once they’re past flower, but before the fourth of July.

-- Rose of Sharon likes to be left alone for the coming winter and cleaned up in the early spring.
+- Rose of Sharon: likes to be left alone for the coming winter and instead cleaned up in the early spring.

-- Roses like to be left alone for the coming winter, and cleaned up in the early spring.
+- Roses: like to be left alone for the coming winter, and instead cleaned up in the early spring.

-- Geum Remove any damaged or dead foliage now, leaving the majority of the plant for the winter.
-You can repeat this process in April, removing any leaves with winter injury, and even divide it in April and early May every three to four years, but if you need to cut it all the way back, wait until after Geum flowers.
+- Geum: Remove any damaged or dead foliage now, but leave the majority of the plant for the winter.
+You can repeat this process again in April, removing any leaves with winter injury, and even divide it around April or early May, every three to four years, but if you need to cut it all the way back, wait until after it’s past flower.

-- Perennial Hibiscus Cut this plant back to about six inches from the ground this fall- not because it will grow from the stump, but to keep a marker for you to remember you have this plant.
+- Perennial Hibiscus: cut this plant back to about six inches from the ground this fall… not because it will grow from the stump, but rather to keep a marker for you to remember you have this plant.
 Perennial hibiscus won’t be back in your garden until at least June!

-- Ornamental Grasses Keep these around all winter to protect the bases of the plants, where the new growth will emerge in spring.
+- Ornamental Grasses: Keep these around all winter to protect the base of the plant, where the new growth will emerge in spring.
 Don’t cut them back until March at the earliest, or April at the latest.

-- Lilacs pruned after flower and before the fourth of July.
+- Lilacs: prune after they’re past flower, but before the fourth of July.